 Enter your details in the boxes provided, tick the box to agree to sharing your data and press the 'View Now' button.

 Click on the right hand link 'Share your licence information'

 A code has now been displayed and underneath it is a link with the option to 'View, print or save your licence information'.

 Click on this link and a PDF document will be produced and stored in your 'Downloads' folder.

-Please print off this document and bring it with you on your first driving lesson if you chose to use a computer, or show it to me on your phone if you chose that method.
+Please either print off this document and bring it with you on your first driving lesson if you chose to use a computer, or show it to me on your phone.

 Depending upon our joint availability there could be space for you in my diary.
 If you would like us to form a team dedicated to reaching your goals then please get in touch by the methods detailed below.